traceyxyx/wxue0283_9103_tut01/README.md

   I found a piece of code on the p5.js website called "LerpColor."
 This technique helps generate intermediate colors between colors A and B. I believe this method allows for smooth and harmonious color transitions while the graphics are in motion.
 For example, I can create a branching and merging line effect by arranging many small rectangles and grouping them.
 Then, by applying "LerpColor" to each group, every branch can own a nice gradiant so as to achieve a visual effect similar to the inspiration artwork.

  ### **Example Screenshot**
+ * some colors are generaterd between color A and B
  ![Example Screenshots](readMeImages/example6.png)